viniltc/unige-thesistemplate/README.md

 *   Draft mode: Draft water mark, timestamp, version numbering and line numbering

-*   Add supervisor and/or advisor to your PhD thesis or MPhil report
+*   Add supervisor and/or advisor to your PhD thesis

 --------------------------------------------------------------------------------